 The NWSTF targets several species of scampi.
-The stock structure of these species (predominantly M. australiensis, M. boschmai and M. velutinus)is not known, and they are grouped into a multispecies stock for management and assessment purposes.
+The stock structure of these species (predominantly M. australiensis, M. boschmai and M. velutinus) is not known, and they are grouped into a multispecies stock for management and assessment purposes.
 Scampi in the NWSTF are therefore assessed as a single stock.

 Wallner and Phillips (1995) noted that scampi catch rates in the NWSTF tended to decline quickly in response to fishing but recovered after grounds were rested for relatively short periods.
 They suggested that scampi might spend a greater proportion of time in burrows after the grounds have been trawled, temporarily reducing their catchability.
 If scampi respond to fishing in this way, catch-per-unit-effort (CPUE) should decline more quickly than abundance.
 Stock assessments based on CPUE would tend to be precautionary (that is, the stock would be less depleted than indicated by CPUE).

-Scampi CPUE has been close to historical highs since the 2010 stock assessment, suggesting that biomass remains high.
+Nominal CPUE has been close to historical highs since the 2010 stock assessment, suggesting that biomass remains high.
 Trawl effort has been low over the same period (Figure 6.2), which suggests low levels of fishing mortality during this time.

-The possible conservative nature of CPUE indices used in stock assessments suggests that, provided scampi remain a primary target for the fishery, use of nominal (unstandardised) CPUE and annual catch is probably adequate for assessment purposes.
+The possible conservative nature of CPUE indices used in the stock assessments suggests that, provided scampi remain a primary target for the fishery, use of nominal (unstandardised) CPUE and annual catch is probably adequate for assessment purposes.
 Standardised CPUE series should be produced every 3–5 years, and assessment models fitted to periodically update relative biomass estimates.
 Analysis of the mean carapace length of Australian scampi measured by observers could provide a comparative indicator of total mortality.

 Stock status determination

 Chambers and Larcombe (2015) assessed the scampi stock as not overfished and not subject to overfishing in 2008–09.
-Since then, catch and effort have remained low (Figure 6.2), and nominal catch rates are reasonably high compared with historical levels.
+Since then, catch and effort have remained relatively low (Figure 6.2), and nominal catch rates are relatively high compared with historical levels.
 Based on these indicators and information from the previous stock assessment, scampi in the NWSTF are classified as not overfished and not subject to overfishing.